Updated: May 11, 2022

-With Memorial weekend here, athletes from all over will join together with their communities to take part in the workout "Murph" to honor those that have fallen while defending our freedom.
+With Memorial Day approaching, athletes from all over will join together with their communities to take part in the workout "Murph" to honor those that have fallen while defending our freedom.
 This one is named after Navy Seal Lt.
 Michael Murphy who was killed in Afganistan in 2005.
 The prescribed workout is as follows:

 1 mile run